 Once the physician collects this information, he/she will then decide which tests are appropriate for determining an actual diagnosis.
 Patients with adult growth hormone deficiency have higher triglyceride levels and low-density lipoproteins.

-Higher levels of triglycerides and cholesterol increase the risk of heart attack, heart disease and stroke.
+Higher levels of triglycerides and cholesterol increase the risk of heart attack, heart disease, and stroke.
 If your tests show a higher than normal triglyceride level, your physician will recommend dietary modifications and medications.

 Believe it or not, there is an abundance of tests and exams that can help diagnose growth hormone deficiency.
 Each test is also designed to try to pinpoint the precise cause of the problem.
 The binding protein levels blood test is one of the most common.
 This test is designed to determine whether or not the growth problem is being caused by the pituitary gland.
 There are also blood tests that measure the specific levels of HGH in the body.
 Others will determine the levels of other hormones produced by the pituitary gland.
-Other possible tests that can be used to detect HGH deficiency include the growth hormone stimulate test, insulin tolerance test, and the GHRH-arginine test.
+Other possible tests that can be used to detect HGH deficiency include the growth hormone

 Your doctor will be able to determine which test is best for your unique situation.

 Pretty much everyone will be required to take a blood test to determine whether or not they’re suffering from an HGH deficiency.
 They may also be required to submit to other exams and tests.
-A DXA or dual-energy X-ray absorptiometry can be helpful for measuring bond density.
+A DXA or dual-energy X-ray absorptiometry can be helpful for measuring bone density.
 The doctor may also decide to take an MRI of the brain, so they can get a better look at the hypothalamus and the pituitary gland.
 The doctor may also take X-rays of your hands and head.
 All of these tests can be used to diagnose an HGH deficiency.

 Preparing For The Tests